alfonsserra/systelab-components-test/README.md

 	}
 ```

-Once you have all the widgets to test with the proper decoration, in your test you can check the attributes with the method check in the service TestAttributesService :
+Once you have all the widgets to test with the proper decorator, in your test you can check the attributes with the method check in the service TestAttributesService:

 ```typescript
 	public static async check(dialog: Widget | BasePage) {